ELMM: Efficient Lightweight Multimodal Large Language Models for Multimodal Knowledge Graph Completion: Experiments

 \subsection{Impact of Backbone MLLMs on MKGC Performance}

-To investigate whether ELMM can continuously benefit from the rapid evolution of multimodal large language models (MLLMs), we study the impact of different backbone models on completion performance.
-Specifically, we select LLaVA-1.5 7B \cite{llava1.5}, LLaVA-1.5 13B \cite{llava1.5}, and Qwen2.5-VL 7B \cite{bai2025qwen25vltechnicalreport} as comparative models.
+To investigate whether ELMM can continuously benefit from the rapid evolution of MLLMs, we study the impact of different backbone models on completion performance.
+Specifically, we select LLaVA-1.5 7B \cite{llava1.5}, LLaVA-1.5 13B \cite{llava1.5}, and Qwen2.5-VL 7B \cite{qwen2.5vl} as comparative models.
 The results are presented in Table \ref{base_model}.

 From our experimental results, we observe that while LLaVA-1.5 13B contains a greater number of parameters than LLaVA-1.5 7B, the corresponding performance gains are relatively limited.
 This outcome may be attributed to the modest difference in parameter count between the two models.
 In contrast, improvements in the backbone architecture appear to have a more substantial impact on performance.
 For example, Qwen2.5-VL 7B consistently outperforms LLaVA-1.5 7B and even LLaVA-1.5 13B on several evaluation metrics.